Bhandari (caste): History

-Traditionally their occupation was drawing toddy from palm plants.
+Traditionally, their occupation was drawing toddy from palm plants.
 Historical evidence suggests that they were foot soldiers in the Maratha Empire and British Indian Army.
-The famous "Hetkaris" in the army of Shivaji Maharaj were Bhandaris.
+The famous "Hetkaris" in the army of Chhatrapati Shivaji Maharaj were Bhandaris.
+During Shivaji Maharaj's time, Maynak Bhandari was a chief Admiral.many Bhandaris also ruled on some part of konkan.during early 14,15 century.

 Bhandaris are divided into various sub-castes such as Kitte, Hetkari, Thale and Gavad.
 During British Raj, Bhandaris lacked unity among various sub-castes and the differences within these sub-jatis hindered the community progress.
 The leaders of these sub-castes established their independent caste associations.
 A Bhandari author from the British era says that they were traditionally active in teaching and learning, and were involved in setting up schools for all castes either in temples or outside someone's house.
-He says that the community should not blame brahmins for lack of their education as they did not avail educational opportunities in the British era.
+He says that the community should not blame Brahmins for lack of their education as they did not avail educational opportunities in the British era.

 In 1878, the British colonial government passed a law that would enable them to control liquor market in India and maximize profit.
 This resulted in low quality liquor flooding the market.
-In protest, the Bhandari community - whose traditional occupation was to ferment toddy - declined to supply Toddy to the government.
+In protest, the Bhandari community - whose traditional occupation was to ferment toddy - declined to supply toddy to the government.

-Affirmative Action

-Bhandaris are included in the list of Other Backward Classes (OBCs) in Goa.
-This provides them with certain rights under India's scheme of affirmative action, such as reservation of positions in government employment and admission to professional colleges.
-They are also classified as OBCs in Maharashtra.

 Varna status

-During the British era, in the 19th century, Bhandaris faced discrimination in education as they did not belong to the twice-born varna.